 The Path Forward for Investors

 The government of Bangladesh has created one of the most compelling policy environments in South Asia for investment in solar manufacturing.
-The combination of tax holidays, duty exemptions, and streamlined regulatory support significantly de-risks the investment and enhances potential returns.
+This combination of tax holidays, duty exemptions, and streamlined regulatory support significantly de-risks the investment and enhances potential returns.

 A thorough feasibility study and a detailed business plan are essential tools for translating this policy opportunity into an industrial reality.